emard/esp32ecp5/README.md

 # ESP32 JTAG tap walker for ECP5

-ESP32 micropython demo for accessing ECP5 JTAG tap, a simple way.
+ESP32 micropython demo for accessing ECP5 JTAG tap, a simple way in about 300 lines of code.

 # Usage